wandb/weave/docs/docs/guides/cookbooks/llamaindex_rag_ncert/prompt_engineering.md

 |---|
 | A trace for `EnglishDoubtClearningAssistant.predict` showing the versioned `EnglishDoubtClearningAssistant` model object. |

-## Building a simple Assistant for Generating Student Response
+## Building a Simple Assistant for Generating Student Response

-Let's use another simple prompt template build a student response generating assistant that generates an ideal answer to a question dependening on the total marks that can be awarded for the question.
+Let's use another simple prompt template to build a student response generating assistant that generates an ideal answer to a question dependening on the total marks that can be awarded for the question.

 ```python
 class EnglishStudentResponseAssistant(weave.Model):